 In addition to providing water tank cleaning, Crystal Clear Tanks can advise the following measures for clean drinking water;

-- Overflow pipe flaps to minimise mosquito breading and vermin entering the tank.
+- Overflow screens to minimise mosquito breading and vermin entering the tank.

-- Leaf beaters, which filter leaves and other debris entering through the down pipes from the roof.
+- Leaf beater devices to filter leaves and other debris entering through the down pipes from the roof.

-- First flush diverters, which prevent the first runoff of water from entering the tank, as this first runoff often contains debris from the roof.
+- First flush diverters to prevent the first runoff of water from entering the tank.
+This first runoff often contains debris and contaminants from the roof.